zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-phases.md

 ## Phase conditions

+You can specify conditions under which the phase will run.
+All general functions of [task conditions](https://go.microsoft.com/fwlink/?linkid=842996) are available in phase conditions.
 Phase conditions may make use of the following context:

 * **variables** - all variables which are available in the root orchestration environment, including input variables, definition variables, linked variable groups, etc.
 * **dependencies** - a property for each phase exists as the name of the phase.
 For instance, using the **Fan in** example from above, the phase Subsequent would have the following dependencies (the output variables are a Dictionary(string, string) and the result can have one of the listed values):